BrianHGrant/drum-machine/README.md

 ## Installation
-The Epicodus TR-909 can be accessed through a webpage at (INSERT LINK)
+The Epicodus TR-909 can be accessed through a webpage at https://brianhgrant.github.io/drum-machine/

 Our git repository is also available at https://github.com/BrianHGrant/drum-machine